Remitly/DSINT/README.md

 ```
 8 - contact: contact communication type (categorical: 'cellular','telephone')
 9 - date: YYYY-MM-DD format (categorical)
 10 - duration: duration of final call in campaign, in seconds (numeric).
+Not available at time of call.
 ```

 # other attributes: